pman5534/lot-of-working-bookmarklet/README.md

 # lot-of-bookmarklet
-find a ton of fun bookmarklets for school
+ a ton of fun bookmarklets for school